T-Systems-MMS/phonebook/docs/pages/development-guides/translation-guide.md

 The App should be available in different languages.
 This is the reason why we use [Internationalization of Angular](https://angular.io/guide/i18n).
 Read the Guide to get more Information about it.

-For every English sentence or word is a translation saved under a specific ID.
+For every English sentence or word the translation string is saved under a specific ID.
 If you call the ID the app will check which language is set and return the right language.

 ## **:hammer: How to use**